rodriguezd/rodriguezd.github.com/source/_posts/2013-04-02-day-6-the-taming-of-heroku.markdown

 I ended the day looking into Sinatra.
 I installed the gem and created and ran my first, basic-as-it-gets Sinatra app.
 Looks pretty interesting.
 Can't wait to learn more.

-"*Our greatest glory is not in never failing, but in rising up every time we fail* - Ralph Waldo Emerson"
+"*Our greatest glory is not in never failing, but in rising up every time we fail*" - Ralph Waldo Emerson